Matthieu Blazy’s Structural Reset at Chanel

 (Tweed / Brown, Aqua Green & Blue)

-The green tweed still retains structural order.
-The weave is not dissolving.
+The weave still retains structural order.
+The yarns are not loosening — the grid reads clearly.
 The fringe reinforces boundaries rather than softening them.
-Buttons remain central anchors.
-The garment is not designed to flow—it is designed to hold, with less weight.
+Buttons hold as central anchors.
+The garment is not designed to flow.
+It is designed to hold, with less weight.

 (Tweed / Brown, Aqua Green & Blue)

-One of the most significant shifts this season is the transformation of trimming.
+One of the most visible shifts this season is what happened to trimming.

 (Cotton Tweed / Craft Beige)